aetperf/aetperf.github.io/_posts/2026-03-25-Exporting-Data-from-Teradata-Vantage-Express-to-Amazon-Redshift-with-LakeXpress.md

 The schema uses Teradata-specific features: SET and MULTISET tables, Partitioned Primary Indexes (PPI), a Secondary Index, and a Non-Unique Primary Index (NUPI).
 The database also includes a view (`V_BENEFICIARY_CLAIMS_SUMMARY`), a macro (`CLAIMS_SUMMARY_BY_YEAR`), and a stored procedure (`CALC_MEMBER_RISK_SCORES`).
 LakeXpress exports tables only.

-## SQL Server as log database
+## SQL Server as configuration and log database

-LakeXpress stores export metadata and job tracking information in a relational log database.
-Here we use SQL Server 2022 running in a Docker container.
+LakeXpress uses a relational database — here SQL Server 2022 running in a Docker container — to store both the export configuration and the job tracking information.
+When we create a configuration, it is persisted in this database, and LakeXpress reads it back at runtime to drive the export.
+In that sense, LakeXpress together with its database acts as an orchestrator: the database holds the what and the how, while the LakeXpress engine executes accordingly and logs progress back into the same database.

 ## S3 bucket